SCCapstone/2-Dimensional/README.md

 ## Running

 To run the project, set you default project path in unreal engine to the cloned repo.
 The project can then be opened in unreal from the repository.
 The project can be previewed within UE4 by clicking the "play" button.
+Alternatively, the game can be played by running the executable files in the "Releases" tab on GitHub.com.

 ## Deployment